hnryjmes/100-days-of-code/README.md

 1. DAY 57.
 Learning by doing.
 What's CORS?
 Finding out through failure.
 Will I get my second API request to work before the end of the weekend?
 Seeing red... #100DaysOfCode

+1. DAY 58.
+Making a Hacker News clone through test-driven development in vanilla JS!
+Trying to make a mental model of when the fetch requests to the APIs should run, how to make the page load quicker...
+I almost feel like a real web developer, lol. #100DaysOfCode

 1.